 Types of Warts & Treatments

 Different types of warts vary in appearance and size, ranging from 1mm up to 5cm in the case of a Seborrhoeic Keratosis.
-But the vast majority can easily and successfully be treated with ACP techniques.
+The vast majority of warts can easily and successfully be treated with ACP and radio surgery.
 Warts can develop either individually or in clusters.

 Though referred to as a wart, seborrhoeic warts are not caused by athe HPV virus.
 They are a flat thick build up of epidermal cells with a rough texture and sometimes resembling a miniature cowpat.
 They can be skin colour through to black, and can grow up to two inches across.
 They’re sometimes referred to as ‘Senile’ warts, as they are more associated with age.

 Older people sometimes have them on their face, but they are more common on the torso.
 If there are many in one area they can even merge together.
 The longer they are left untreated the more established they become, as they set down fibrous attachments into the skin.
 Once removed though, new fresh skin will emerge.
 These are 1 of 3 blemishes which we recommend are treated sooner rather than later.
 The others being blood spots and age spots.

 Filiform warts are quite unique and like no other wart in their appearance.
 They tend to appear on the neck and face and in particular around the eyelids, lips, and neck, making them hard to hide as well as accept.
 They are not your normal raised and round warts, instead they appear to look more like small twigs or branches that are growing out of your skin.
 Their appearance is long, narrow and they have a flesh colour to them.

 What is most noticeable about Filiform warts is the speed and aggression with which they attack.
 They usually spread quickly and if left untreated can get worse over time.
 They can very easily and quickly be removed.